TUDelft-CITG/OpenTNSim/README.md

 ## OpenCLSim
 OpenTNSim makes use of the [OpenCLSim](https://github.com/TUDelft-CITG/OpenCLSim) code.
 Both packages are maintained by the same team of developers.
-There are some differences between packages (e.g. in logging approaches), but you can use them together.
+You can use these packages together, and combine mixins from both packages.
+When you experience a problem with integrating the two packages, please let us know.
 We are working towards further integrating these two software packages.